betterscientificsoftware/bssw.io/Articles/WhatIs/WhatIsSoftwareProcessImprovement.md

 #### Publication date: April 28, 2023

 <!--- deck start --->

-Software process improvement is the application of a systematic approach to the identification, evaluation, and improvement of software processes which is critical for computational science and engineering projects.
+**Software Process Improvement** is the application of a systematic approach to the identification, evaluation, and improvement of software processes which is critical for computational science and engineering projects.
+The overall goals of software process improvement in scientific computing are to enhance the quality, efficiency, reliability and sustainability of software development in scientific research.

 <!--- deck end --->

 <!--- body start --->